magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 G     Go to the last line
 nG    Go to line n
 n%    Go to n% in file
+Ctrl-g  see total lines in a file
 ```

-By the way, if you want to see total lines in a file, you can use `Ctrl-g.`

 ### Window Navigation